 - Implemented an irrigation zoning plan to cut water waste; in some zones total irrigation time (in minutes) has decreased by more than 50%

 - Replaced 710 toilets throughout the facility with low gallon-per-flush models reducing water consumption for toilet use is projected to decrease by 20-25%.

 - Replaced 30,000 sq. ft. of turf around the facility with drought-tolerant landscaping; estimated water conservation of 320,000 gallons/per year.

-- Installed 0.5 GPM water misers and aerators to 360 faucets.
+- Installed 0.5 GPM water misers and aerators to over 300 faucets throughout the facility.